Minneapolis North H.S. Principal Will Now Finish School Year

-MINNEAPOLIS (WCCO) — Two days after the district announced Minneapolis North High School’s principal would be placed on paid leave, the superintendent now says she will finish the school year.

-On Friday, Minneapolis Public Schools said Mauri Friestleben would start her leave on Monday.
+Minneapolis Public Schools said last week Friestleben would go on paid leave starting Monday.
 In a letter Friestleben shared with families of students, she said Friday would be her “last day with Minneapolis Public Schools.”

 On Sunday, in a message to families, Superintendent Ed Graff said Friestleben will now “continue as the North High School leader through the end of the school year in an effort to bring this school year to a successful close for North students.”